 According to him, recent history in the island nation has produced a generation of atheists who do not know about God’s love for them.
 Young people in particular are drawn to a church that embraces Cuban culture and welcomes everyone in the community regardless of their faith or political background.

-“We have taught pastors and laity that they can engage their Cuban heritage by praising the Lord, dancing and raising their voices in worship as they do on the street,” said Bishop Pereira. “ is makes the church attractive, especially to young people.”
+“We have taught pastors and laity that they can engage their Cuban heritage by praising the Lord, dancing and raising their voices in worship as they do on the street,” said Bishop Pereira. “ This makes the church attractive, especially to young people.”

 Members are generally 35 to 45 years old, and the average age of clergy is 30.